Epoch literary journal is thrilled to announce that our inaugural issue, ‘Beginnings’, is available for preorder.

 After the police killings of Eric Garner and Michael Brown in 2014, the African American Policy Forum (AAPF) joined thousands of others to protest anti-Black police brutality, marching under a banner with the names of Black women killed by police.
 When AAPF didn’t hear their names, they began chanting “Say!
 Her!
 Name!”
 That’s when the #SayHerName campaign was born.

-The movement is the outcome of the intersectional prism that the organization has been amplifying, deepening, and practicing since 1996.
+The movement is the outcome of the intersectional prism that the organization has been amplifying, deepening, and practising since 1996.
 It pays heed to the fact that Black women are often erased in their push for social change while facing the double-bind of racist and sexist oppression.
 It calls out the circumstances in which Black women who cry out for help face punishment, abuse, assault, and even death.
 Most fundamentally, it resists the erasure of Black women by telling their stories.